Understand Your Legal Requirements

 - Only one online course may count towards full-time enrollment in any fall or spring semester.

-- If you think you need to enroll part time, get OGS approval before your registration is finalized.
-Learn more about getting part time enrollment approval, including the procedure to apply at register part-time.
+- If you think you need to enroll part-time, get OGS permission to register for a reduced course load before your registration is finalized.

 Keep a US address and phone number in your NYU record and update within 10 days of any changes.